Apache Kafka source connector

 Decodable supports four different security protocols for accessing Kafka brokers.

 The Kafka connector (and Apache Kafka) actually implements TLS which supersedes the SSL protocol.
-For historical reasons, Kafka calls this SSL rather than TLS even though the implementation is really TLS.
+For historical reasons, Kafka calls this SSL rather than TLS even though the implementation is TLS.
 We do the same in order to avoid confusion for experienced Kafka users.
-That said, for the security-minded audience, it’s really TLS!
+That said, for the security-minded audience, it’s TLS!

 Security protocol Description